 Lack of knowledge and awareness of renewable energy technology makes people reluctant to use it.
 Fossil fuel plants are usually in populated areas.
 It is a source of employment for the local population as it needs a lot of people to run.
 The huge property tax from fossil fuel plants is going to support the local community.

 Being the world’s largest exporter of coal, Australia is hindering global climate action.
-Many countries have supported renewable investment after Paris Agreement in 2015.
+Many countries have supported renewable investment since Paris Agreement in 2015.
 Therefore, renewable investment tops fossil fuel investment in those countries now.

 Lack of policies, subsidies, etc

-Lack of policies, subsidies, incentives, and regulations that favour renewable energy technologies hinders its wide acceptance.
+The lack of policies, subsidies, incentives, and regulations that favour renewable energy technologies hinders its wide acceptance.
 To attract investors, the renewable energy market needs clear policies and legal procedures.
 In other words, The government has to introduce and implement support policies to strengthen the renewable energy market.

 The dangers of climate change have started affecting human lives to a great extent.
 Above all, the adoption of renewable energy is the only way out.
 With various government incentives and subsidies, the cost of renewable energy has dropped dramatically.
 Now there is not much difference between them and fossil fuels price per kWh.
 Certainly, this has helped it capture a place in the energy market.